Natalie Portman calls out 'all male nominees'

 "In my humble opinion, I was very disappointed that director Dee Rees and her powerful film @mudboundmovie wasn't even nominated," she said.
 "I also would have liked to see director @PattyJenks and her film @WonderWomanFilm recognized because it shows how strong women can be, not only as characters but also at the box office.
 The three highest-grossing films last year were all carried by women."

 A movie directed by a woman did end up receiving top awards.
-"Lady Bird," which won for Best Motion Picture - Musical or Comedy and Best Actress, was directed by Greta Gerwig.
+"Lady Bird," which won for best motion picture - musical or comedy and best comedic actress, was directed by Greta Gerwig.